2hYan9/CPP-Notes/README.md

 # C++-Primer-Plus-notes
-reading notes of the "C++ Primer Plus"
+the reading notes of the *C++ Primer Plus* reader of this notes need some C foundation